Global versus Local Discrimination of Locally Implementable Multipartite Unitaries: Distinguishability of Unitary Operations

-\textit{LOCC distinguishability with restricted strategy (LDR).---} In the restricted class of local strategies, each party independently prepares a state $\rho_{A_kB_k}$ and lets the subsystem $A_k$ evolve under the unknown unitary.
-After a unitary $U_{i}$ acts on the respective subsystems, the evolved state for the $k$-th party is given by $\sigma^{i}_{A_kB_k} = U_i^{(k)} \otimes \I_B) \rho_{A_kB_k} ( U_i^{(k)} \otimes \I_B)^\dagger$.
+In the restricted class of local strategies, each party independently prepares a state $\rho_{A_kB_k}$ and lets the subsystem $A_k$ evolve under the unknown unitary.
+After a unitary $U_{i}$ acts on the respective subsystems, the evolved state for the $k$-th party is given by $\sigma^{i}_{A_kB_k} = (U_i^{(k)} \otimes \I_B) \rho_{A_kB_k} ( U_i^{(k)} \otimes \I_B)^\dagger$.
 Collectively, the parties are then left with one of $m$ possible $n$-partite states, $\{\bigotimes_{k=1}^{n} \sigma^{i}_{A_kB_k} \}_{i=1}^m$, corresponding to the given set of unitaries $\{U_i\}$.
 Their task, therefore, boils down to distinguishing these evolved states using only local quantum operations on their respective systems, combined with classical communication among themselves.
 Note that, the parties choose the best possible initial probing states.